 Plastic Odyssey travels around the world in search of practical solutions to reduce plastic pollution.
 At each stage of the expedition, the team gathers new findings: materials, objects, ideas, testimonials to prevent plastic from reaching the Ocean.
-These solutions from all over the world are presented in a traveling exhibition on board the ship: The Plastic Odyssey Treasure Chests.
+These solutions from all over the world are presented in a traveling exhibition on board the ship: The Plastic Odyssey Treasure Trunks.

 Here are two natural solutions that the team discovered in Egypt.